 1. Lounge on the Costa Del Sol

-Hang out on the beach and enjoy the laid-back life for which Spain is famous.
-Known as the Sun Coast, this slice of southern Spain is renowned for its beaches, nightlife…and tons of tourists.
-That said, it’s a fun place to eat great food in seaside restaurants, enjoy watersports in the clear waters, drink sunset cocktails, and relax on beautiful beaches.
-Malaga is one of the biggest destinations on the coast but I think there are better places further down.
-Here is a list of some good day trips from Malaga.
+Hang out on the beach and enjoy the laid-back lifestyle for which Spain is famous.
+This slice of southern Spain is renowned for its beaches, nightlife…and tons of tourists.
+That said, it’s still a fun place to eat great food in seaside restaurants (the region is famous for pescaito frito, or deep-fried fish), enjoy watersports in the clear Alboran Sea, drink sunset cocktails, and relax on beautiful beaches.
+Malaga is one of the go-to destinations on the coast, but I think there are better places further down, like El Bajondillo’s white sand beach and the incredible seafood surrounding La Carihuela beach.
 To beat the crowds, visit during the shoulder season.
-The weather is still warm and it won’t be as crowded.
+The weather will still be warm, but it won’t be as crowded.

 2. See Valencia

 Valencia is a pretty amazing town.
-Initially, I wasn’t attracted to Valencia for any reason in particular — I simply came for the tomato fight in nearby Buñol (most participants use Valencia as their base during the festival).
-However, Valencia grew on me as I explored the city.
-Originally a Roman colony and once the capital of Spain, it has delicious seafood, a unique local paella, and a popular soccer team.
-It’s a cool city that straddles the past and future with historic streets, futuristic museums, and an awesome seaside boardwalk.
+Initially, I wasn’t attracted to Valencia — I simply went for the tomato fight in nearby Buñol (most participants use Valencia as their base during the festival).
+However, Valencia grew on me as I explored the city, as it makes for a quiet stop between Spain’s more lively cities.
+Originally a Roman colony and once the capital of Spain, it has delicious seafood, a unique local paella (rather than seafood, the recipe uses chicken, rabbit, and beans), a popular soccer club (Valencia CF), and a giant food market (Mercado Central) housed in an extravagant domed building that looks like a cathedral.
+It’s a cool city that straddles the past and future with historic streets, futuristic museums — there’s literally a museum focused on “enlightenment and modernity,” and an awesome seaside boardwalk that passes plenty of great tapas spots and the historic fishing district of Cabanyal.

 3. Walk the Camino de Santiago

-El Camino de Santiago, or The Way of Saint James, is a popular pilgrimage route stretching from the border of France all the way to Santiago de Compostela in northwestern Spain.
-Stretching 800km (500 miles), you need around a month to complete the entire route.
-The Camino is best done May-June or September-October (July and August are both busy and very warm).
+El Camino de Santiago, or The Way of St. James, is one of the most popular pilgrimage routes in the world.
+The path most people take, the French Way, runs from the border of France all the way to Santiago de Compostela in northwestern Spain.
+Stretching 800 kilometers (500 miles), you need around a month to complete the entire route.
+The mostly flat Camino is best done in May¬–June or September–October (July and August are both very busy and very warm).
 If you have the time, it’s a really great way to see the country and some of the less-visited areas of Spain.
-Of course, you can also walk sections of it if you just want to see what it’s like for a day hike.
+Of course, you can also walk sections of it if you just want to see what it’s like on a day hike.

 5. Visit Gibraltar

 Bordering Spain on the Iberian peninsula, Gibraltar has actually been an overseas territory of the United Kingdom since 1713.
-It’s known as “The Rock,” owing to the 426m-high limestone ridge that dominates the island.
+It’s known as “The Rock,” owing to the 426-meter-high (1,397-foot) limestone ridge that dominates the island — you can ride a cable car to the top, or get great views by climbing the 18th-century Mediterranean Steps.
 There’s an interesting mix of cultures here too, with influences from Britain, Spain, and North Africa.
-With sunny days year-round, views of two continents, wildlife galore (including monkeys and dolphins), and lots of beaches and caves to explore, it’s a small swatch of land with enough to see and do to make a short visit worthwhile.
+With sunny days year-round, views of two continents (Europe and Africa), wildlife galore (including Gibraltar monkeys, which are actually Barbary Macaques and the only population of wild monkeys in Europe).
+There are also plenty of sandy of beaches and caves to explore (St Michaels Cave is probably the most popular), it’s a small swatch of land with enough to see and do to make a short visit worthwhile.

-This mountain range is the perfect place for summer hiking, winter skiing, and exploring small towns.
-It’s one of the prettiest and most rugged regions in Spain and one of the better areas for outdoor activities in the country.
+This mountain range, located within Spain’s largest nathional park, is in southeastern Spain near the Mediterranean Sea.
+It’s the perfect place for summer hiking, winter skiing, and exploring small towns year-round.
+The area is one of the prettiest and most rugged regions in Spain and one of the better areas for outdoor activities in the country.
 There are plenty of trails ranging in length and difficulty, as well as the possibility for guided tours.
-Lift passes for skiing cost around 50 EUR per day.
+Popular hikes include Mulhacen (6 hours), El Chullo (4-5 hours), and Pico de Veleta (4-5 hours).
+Lift passes for skiing at Sierra Nevada resort in the winter start at around 50 EUR per day.

 7. Visit San Sebastián